-Wael Agur MD MRCOG Consultant in Urogynaecology & Pelvic Floor Reconstruction Crosshouse Hospital, Ayrshire, Scotland, UK
+Childbirth Injuries and the Pelvic Floor Wael Agur MD MRCOG Consultant in Urogynaecology & Pelvic Floor Reconstruction Crosshouse Hospital, Ayrshire, Scotland, UK

 Some women suffer significant trauma to pelvic floor structures as a consequence of vaginal childbirth.
-Such trauma affects the levator ani muscle complex, the anal sphincter, pelvic fascial supports as well as the pudendal nerve1.
-Symptoms usually present 2-3 decades following the first vaginal delivery2.
-Approximately 40% of primiparous women experience urinary incontinence (UI) during pregnancy and 15% develop new symptoms after delivery3.
+Such trauma affects the levator ani muscle complex, the anal sphincter, pelvic fascial supports as well as the pudendal nerve.
+Symptoms usually present 2-3 decades following the first vaginal delivery.
+Approximately 40% of primiparous women experience urinary incontinence (UI) during pregnancy and 15% develop new symptoms after delivery.
 It seems the more difficult a delivery (particularly if instrumental) the more likely there is damage to pelvic floor structures.

-Women who are asymptomatic during pregnancy and delivered by Caesarean section, have the lowest risk of postnatal UI4.
+Women who are asymptomatic during pregnancy and delivered by Caesarean section, have the lowest risk of postnatal UI.
 However, elective Caesarean section has not been shown to be completely protective against pelvic floor dysfunction suggesting an important role of the changes that occur during pregnancy as well as during childbirth.
 Antenatal stress incontinence is likely to be due to mechanical as well as hormonal effects of the pregnancy.
-Women with antenatal stress incontinence are likely to represent a high-risk group.
-On the other hand, postnatal urinary incontinence probably develops as a result of direct (urethral support) and/or indirect (pudendal nerve) childbirth-related damage to the pelvic structures.
+Women with antenatal stress incontinence are likely to represent an at-risk group for developing postnatal stress incontinence that develops as a result of direct (urethral support) and/or indirect (pudendal nerve) childbirth-related damage to the pelvic structures.